 ULIP Vs Mutual fund – Basic feature comparisons

 Costs: The Inherent costs of an investment product has a lot of bearing on its returns.
-If both ULIP and Mutual funds have invested in Equity, with the same kind of portfolio giving the same return, then the actual return which investor will get depends on the Costs deducting out of the Returns.
+If both ULIP and Mutual funds have invested in Equity, with the same kind of portfolio giving the same return, then the actual return that investor will get depends on the Costs deducting out of the Returns.

-These costs are governed by SEBI and all the expenses of Mutual fund houses, which may be Fund management expenses, distribution costs, AMC expenses etc. all will be taken care of in this range.
+These costs are governed by SEBI and all the expenses of Mutual fund houses, which may be Fund management expenses, distribution costs, AMC expenses, etc. all will be taken care of in this range.

 Whereas in ULIPs there are Allocation Charges to compensate the distributors for selling the product; administrative charges; Fund management charges; Mortality charges (as a cost to provide Insurance cover); Plus, GST on all these charges.

 All these charges combined together prove to be a big burden on the return which investor gets.